haysch/ansible-ovpn-infra/README.md

 * The current setup only allows for a **SINGLE** OpenVPN instance to be created and run.
 * The current testing suite, using containers, does not work on Docker Desktop for Windows or MacOS, due to them not being able to route traffic to the Linux containers, as specified in the documentation.
 [Windows](https://docs.docker.com/docker-for-windows/networking/#i-cannot-ping-my-containers) and [MacOS](https://docs.docker.com/docker-for-mac/networking/#i-cannot-ping-my-containers).
   * **Workaround**: Test in VM running a Linux distribution.
+* The ansible `synchronize` module did NOT perform as expected.
+It sometimes worked when testing, sometimes it work on different machines and almost never was it a reproducable output.
+I therefore changed to using `rsync` directly, since it allowed me to do as I wanted without the inconsistency of `synchronize`.
+* Ansible also did not update the `ansible_env` dynamically when using `delegate_to` in ansible version 2.9.12, but it worked in previous versions.
+Thus, I added a `gather_facts` task in and after a `delegate_to`.

 # Usage